ThymeChrystal/ctf-writeups/GeneralNotes/printf.md

 You're in!
 ```

-> *Note*: I haven't included the Python code for `dump-stack-pass.py` and `dump-strings-heap.py` as they are similar to the previous Python code, just with the executable name changed and some changes the `recv*()` function order.
+> *Note*: I haven't included the Python code for `dump-stack-pass.py` and `dump-strings-heap.py` as they are similar to the previous Python code, just with the executable name changed and some changes to the `recv*()` function order.

-So now we can dump the stack, and also find out roughly where the stack and heap are in memory by looking at where pointers for strings point to.
+So now we can dump the stack, and also find out roughly where the stack and heap are in memory by looking at where pointers point to.

 So what if there's a long string on the stack with no pointer that would take a long time to decode from hex to ASCII?
 What if we need to change the value of a variable?
 How can we write to memory, not just read it?